-These are need-based scholarships funded by the School of Medicine's well-endowed scholarship program.
 The Financial Aid office itself awards only these need-based scholarships to medical students, not merit-based.
 There are no separate applications, students simply must demonstrate financial need via an up-to-date FAFSA and must submit parental financial information to be eligible.
 Therefore, it is recommended that all medical students fill-out an annual FAFSA, regardless of anticipating the need to apply for loans, in order to be eligible for these need-based scholarships.
 The number of these scholarships awarded as well as the amount an individual award will be depends upon the funds available, the need of the individual applicants, and the number of applicants qualifying for financial assistance.

 The Financial Aid office does not award merit-based scholarships to UNC medical students.
-These are awarded by various national organizations (see below) and even those within UNC such as the Medical Alumni Foundation.
+These are awarded by various national organizations (see below) and even those within UNC such as the Medical Alumni Loyalty Scholarships.
 The Financial Aid Office does send out periodic email reminders regarding the scholarship options below, as well as new scholarship opportunities as they arise.

 Joseph Collins Scholarship

 Deadline: March 1st